I’ve photographed New York City for over a year.

 Williamsburg is one of the top places to get your street art fix.
 Instead of the large-scale murals that can be seen in other areas of New York, Williamsburg has more stencils, stickers, and political art.
 The art is scattered throughout the entire neighbourhood, so take an afternoon to walk around and explore.

-Want your very own photo tour of New York City?
+Want your very own photographer in New York City?

 Head to my photography services page for more info.